Impact stories of the Alt Protein Project

 Raising awareness is essential for bringing new audiences and resources into the alternative through influencing new faculty researchers to enter the field and protein orbit.
 Student leaders are using their platforms to invite diverse communities — from middle schoolers to government officials — into the future food conversation.

-The University of Nigeria APP group hosted its first symposium on campus in February of 2024: “The role of students and academia in the transition to a sustainable protein future in Nigeria.”
+The University of Nigeria APP group hosted Nigeria’s first alternative protein symposium on their campus in February of 2024: “The role of students and academia in the transition to a sustainable protein future in Nigeria.”
 During the two day event, over 300 in-person attendees from across Nigeria learned about the three pillars of alternative proteins through a full itinerary of speakers, panels, networking sessions, and delicious food samples.
+Since this event, the Nigeria APP group has continued to garner excitement around alternative proteins on their campus and within their greater community through webinars, cookouts, and research workshops.

 Conferences

-APP students have planned and executed eight different conferences and symposiums, amassing over 900 attendees:
+APP students have planned and executed over eight different conferences and symposiums, amassing over 1,000 attendees, including:

 - University of Colorado, Boulder: Global Student Symposium